Athens County Common Pleas Court - Athens, Ohio USA

 Jury participation is something that our country and state founders found indispensable to the proper function of government.
 It was so important that it was specifically provided for in the U.S. Constitution and Ohio Constitution.
 Citizen participation in the jury process is an important civic function and is one of the cornerstones of our system of justice.

 Most people who participate as jurors report it as a worthwhile experience.
 Others report feeling that they have served their public duty by being a juror – and jurors have fulfilled that obligation.
-Jurors have the thanks of the Court for participating.
+Jurors have the thanks of the Court for their attendance, participation, and attentiveness.

 Those serving as jurors are sincerely appreciated by the Court, the citizens of Athens County and the parties involved in the legal system.